 Make sure that the height of your desk matches your upright posture.

 Your desk should be high enough so that you can pull your chair in without knocking your knees into the furniture.

-The desk should be low enough so that your keyboard can used with your elbows angled at 90 degrees or slightly higher.
+The desk should be low enough so that your keyboard can be used with your elbows angled at 90 degrees or slightly greater.